groggero95/tsca/REPORT.md

 ```
 The `main()`function performs the following:
 * Initialize the data structure `pair`;
-* Creates/opens two data files (PLAIN.BIN and TIME.BIN) in the folder [data], which will be populated with a number of samples (plaintext encrypted) according to `TESTNUM`;
+* Creates/opens two data files (PLAIN.BIN and TIME.BIN) in the folder [data], which will be populated with a number of samples (plaintext encrypted) according to the parameter passed by command line;
-* For each plaintext, the timing measurements are taken `REPETITIONS` times (set to 10) and the minimum timing is chosen.
-In this way we try to reduce possible weird measurements due to OS scheduling policies, which may lead to clearly out-of-bound results.
+* For each plaintext, the timing measurements are taken `REPETITIONS` times (set to 10 by default in [timing.c]) and the minimum timing is chosen.
+In this way we try to reduce possible weird measurements due to OS schedulinvg policies, which may lead to clearly out-of-bound results.
 The functions on which the timings are taken (`ME_big()` and `MM_big()`) are the very same used in the zybo case.
 * The functions used for timing measurements are reported in [time_meas.h];
 * A live progress status is printed to screen (it doesn't influence the timing measurements): when the execution is done, the two files are ready to be attacked.